svn2233/Using_R_Google_Data_Analytics_Capstone_Project/Google_ Capstone_ Project_R.md

 ## Introduction

-#### This case study is apart of the Google Data Analytics Professional certification.
-The case study is on Cyclist, which is a bikeshare company that details customers trips over a 12 month period (Oct 21-Sep22).
-The data is made available by Motivate International Inc under this license <https://ride.divvybikes.com/data-license-agreement> .
-I will follow the 6 steps of data analysis that I learned in this certification.
-They are Ask, Prepare, Process, Analyze , Share and Act.
-(A.P.P.A.S.A).
+This case study is a part of the Google Data Analytics Professional certification.
+It focuses on Cyclist, a bikeshare company that records customer trips over a 12-month period (October 21 to September 22).
+The data is made available by Motivate International Inc under this license: https://ride.divvybikes.com/data-license-agreement.
+To conduct the analysis, I will follow the six steps of data analysis learned in this certification, which are: Ask, Prepare, Process, Analyze, Share, and Act (A.P.P.A.S.A).

 ## Scenario

-#### I’m a data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
-The company wants to maximize the total of annual members.
-In order to do this we need to understand how casual riders and annual members use the service differently.
+I am a data analyst working in the marketing analyst team at Cyclistic, a bike-share company based in Chicago.
+The company's objective is to maximize the number of annual members.
+To achieve this goal, we need to gain a comprehensive understanding of how casual riders and annual members utilize the bike-sharing service differently.
+By analyzing their usage patterns and behaviors, we can identify potential strategies to encourage more customers to become annual members and thereby boost overall membership.

 ## 1. ASK

-## Data Set Range
+**Data Set Range**

-**I have chosen 12 datasets for this project from October 2021 to September 2022.
-Each dataset shows the details of every ride of the customers of Cyclists.**
+I have chosen 12 datasets for this project from October 2021 to September 2022.
+Each dataset shows the details of every ride of the customers of Cyclists.

 ## Objective

-#### The objective is to analysis how annual members and non-annual members use the service differently.
-From the analysis and visualization come up with a marketing strategy on how to maximize annual memberships.
+The objective is to analyze how annual members and non-annual members use the service differently.
+Through in-depth analysis and visualization, we aim to identify key differences in their usage patterns and behaviors.
+Based on these insights, we will develop a targeted marketing strategy to maximize annual memberships.

 ## Stakeholders